Are you wondering how to send a test email from WordPress?

 One of the reasons for sending emails from WordPress is to let authors know when their posts are published.
 This is especially important if you have multiple authors writing and publishing on your website.

 Now that you know how to set WordPress up to send emails, here’s how to set up email notifications when a post is published.
+You may also be interested in learning how to send emails from on localhost with SMTP.

 Also, are you using forms for your WordPress site?
 You might want to see our WPForms review to see if it’s the form builder you need to customize any kind of form for your business.